Find A Tour

 This trip follows a classic itinerary that embraces BC‘s west coast via the Inside Passage cruise followed by a train trip across BC through the Rocky Mountains.
 In the Rockies, visit Jasper, the Icefield Parkway and Banff.

 Departing from Vancouver, this self-guided holiday is perfect for the independent traveller who desires to experience the far flung reaches of BC and the Canadian Rocky Mountains.
-Travel conveyances include a transfer from Vancouver to Victoria, a private coach up the length of Vancouver Island, the Inside Passage Cruise, an overnight train trip, and a private coach tour of the Icefield Parkway.
+Travel conveyances include a transfer from Vancouver to Victoria, a coach transportation up the length of Vancouver Island, the Inside Passage Cruise, an overnight train trip, and a private coach tour of the Icefield Parkway.
 Along the way there’s plenty of time to explore on your own and partake in several specialized day adventures we organized, including a grizzly bear tour into world renowned Khutzymacheen Grizzly Bear Sanctuary.

 - 11 days, 10 nights